 |Motor Fuel||(605) 367-5899||(605) email@example.com|

 Also known as the online Vehicle Registration & Plates portal.
-See questions about reviewing and renewing your DMV registration, license plates and motor vehicle records.
+See questions about reviewing and renewing registration, license plates and motor vehicle records for businesses.

 Non-commercial vehicle fees are issued in accordance to the vehicle's age and weight.
-Visit the staggered, non-commercial vehicle fee page for current rates.
-Other fees, as well as policies on other vehicles, can be found on the Title & Registration page.
+Other fees as well as policies on other vehicles can be found at our Title & Registration page.

 - Your local County Treasurer’s office